Editor’s Note: Information updated 5/24/22

 Taking Care of Business

 When I need to nurse or change a diaper, I love the Baby Care Centers.
 You can escape the elements and sit down for a few minutes.
 I’ve both pumped and nursed in these rooms and the setup is what you need to get the job done.
-You can watch this video to see what I’m talking about.

 I understand how hard it can be to get everyone out the door and loaded in the car when you have a young family, but once you get to Dollywood I believe you’ll agree it’s worth the trip!